frreiro/igma-challenge/README.md

 This project is deployed on [Render](https://render.com/) clound, and can be connected and tested using the following link:
 `https://igma-challenge.onrender.com`

+Disclaimer: The first request is a little longer than others.
+It happen because the server automatically spun down after 15 minutes of inactivity, and then the first request "wakes up" the server.
+See more information [here](https://render.com/docs/free)

 In case you want to install and test the application locally follow the next steps